It’s a personal choice. You do need to know that a pure breed dog’s behavior and looks are more predictable than a mixed breed.

 Which Breed Should You Choose?

 Again, selecting the breed is a personal choice.
-You will eventually pick the kind you want, however, it all comes down this – research the breed-specific problems and qualities, and then investigate the best way to raise and teach your pup.
+You will eventually pick the kind you want, however, it all comes down to this – research the breed-specific problems and qualities, and then investigate the best way to raise and teach your pup.
 The success or the failure of your puppy’s temperament and behavior is in your hands.
 Here is how you do it.

 - Find at least six owners of the dog breed you want.